Teplitsa/Leyka/README.txt

 10. Google Analytics events

 == Changelog ==
+= 3.2.3 =
+* New: the plugin Dashboard design renewed.
+* New: now Donors accounts are created even on non-initial recurring donations, if needed.
+* Fix: admin vulnerability fixes.
+* Fix: small bugfixes.

 = 3.2.2 =
 * New: Now Revo is the default template in the Init Wizard again.
 * New: Persistent campaigns - new CSS editor default styles added.